Matteo-Sperti/IoTomatoes/README.md

 - [gpxpy](https://pypi.org/project/gpxpy/)
 - [folium](https://python-visualization.github.io/folium/)

-Moreover it is suggested to install the IoT support package [IoTomatoes_SupportPackage](./IoTomatoes_SupportPackage/README.md) that contains some useful functions to simplify the development of the IoT devices.
+Moreover it is suggested to install the support package [IoTomatoes_SupportPackage](./IoTomatoes_SupportPackage/README.md) that contains some useful functions to simplify the development of the IoT devices on your host PC.

     python -m pip install -i https://test.pypi.org/simple/ IoTomatoes_SupportPackage --no-deps

 # Contents

-- the [IoTomatoes_SupportPackage](./IoTomatoes_SupportPackage/README.md) package; it contains some useful functions to simplify the development of the IoT devices;
+- the [IoTomatoes_SupportPackage](./IoTomatoes_SupportPackage/README.md) package: it contains some useful functions to simplify the development of the IoT devices;

-- the [IoTomatoes_Platform](./IoTomatoes_Platform/README.md) folder; it contains the IoTomatoes IoT platform;
+- the [IoTomatoes_Platform](./IoTomatoes_Platform/README.md) folder: it contains the IoTomatoes IoT platform:

-- the [Devices](./Devices/README.md) folder; it contains the IoT devices developed for the project;
+- the [Devices](./Devices/README.md) folder: it contains the IoT devices developed for the project;

-- the [Doc](./Doc/README.md) folder; it contains some documentation about the project;
+- the [Doc](./Doc/README.md) folder: it contains some documentation about the project;

-- the [Tests](./Tests/README.md) folder; it contains some tests for the IoT platform.
+- the [Tests](./Tests/README.md) folder: it contains some tests for the IoT platform.

 # Disclaimer